 Our X & Y Disorder Research

-The Focus Foundation’s efforts are geared toward three of the primary X & Y Chromosomal Variation disorders: 47, XXY (Klinefelter syndrome), 47, XYY (Jacob’s syndrome), and 47, XXX (Triple X).
-45, X (Turner syndrome) occurs in one out of 2,000 live female births and is actively and effectively served by the Turner Syndrome Society.
+The Focus Foundation’s efforts are geared toward X & Y Chromosomal Variations including: 47, XXY (Klinefelter syndrome), 47, XYY (Jacob’s syndrome), 47, XXX (Triple X), 48, XXXX (Tetrasomy X), 48, XXXY, and 49, XXXXY.
 For further information on Klinefelter syndrome, Jacob’s syndrome, and some of the less commonly occurring X and Y disorders, click on the links that follow:

 Only 25% of males with 47,XXY are ever diagnosed during their lifetimes; fewer than 10% of 47,XXY individuals are identified prior to adolescence.
 This means that millions of affected children remain undiagnosed–often because they are commonly misdiagnosed as simply having speech or motor delays.
 More than 500,000 people are believed to have 47,XXY disorders in the United States alone, with an equal distribution across all racial and socio-economic groups.